alejocp00/alejocp00/README.md

-Hi there 👋.
+Hello there! 👋.
 My name is Alejandro Camacho Pérez
 ---

 I'm a 4th year Computer Science student at MatCom, UH.